 - See how well medical or surgical treatments are working

 There are several types of these tests.
-Your doctor will tell you more about which is best for you.
+Your doctor can tell you more about which is best for you.

-This is the standard test.
+This is the standard echo test.
 It’s like an X-ray but without the radiation.
-Specialists use the same technology to check a baby's health before birth.
+Specialists use the same technology to check a developing baby's health before birth.

-You’ll take off your clothing from the waist up and put on a hospital gown.
-A specialist called a cardiac sonographer will put three electrodes (small, flat, sticky patches) on your chest.
+What to expect.
+You’ll undress from the waist up and put on a hospital gown.
+The cardiac sonographer will put three electrodes (small, flat, sticky patches) on your chest.
 The electrodes are attached to an electrocardiograph monitor (EKG or ECG) that tracks your heart's electrical activity.

 You won’t feel anything during the test except coolness from the gel and slight pressure from the transducer.